Milestones

 - New E-P1 introduced as the world's smallest 12.3-mexapixel interchangeable lens system camera.

-- Olympus advances less invasive surgical procedures with innovative technology for Laparo-Endoscopic Single-Site surgery (LESS).
+- Olympus advanced less invasive surgical procedures with innovative technology for Laparo-Endoscopic Single-Site surgery (LESS).

 2008